Canyons of the Ancients National Monument - Visitor Center and Museum | Colorado

 Kiosks.
 There is an information kiosk in the parking lot.

-The restrooms have flush toilets and sinks.
+There are accessible restrooms with flush toilets and sinks inside the Visitor Center and Museum.
 Both the men’s and women’s sides have a larger accessible stall with handrails near the commode.

 Drinking water.
 There is an accessible drinking fountain and bottle-filling station outside the entrance to the restrooms.

 Front desk, signs, and exhibits.
 The front desk is low, to accommodate visitors using mobility devices.
-Several visitor orientation panels just inside the front door provide information about the site, weather conditions, and the best times to visit.
+Several visitor orientation panels just inside the front door at the Visitor Center provide information about the site, weather conditions, and the best times to visit.
 Brochures and driving maps are also available.

 Museum exhibits include a replica pit house that can be reached using a wheelchair lift; exhibits hanging on the walls, with some extending up to the ceiling; and a low, horizontal topographical map with tactile features.